Advantages of Bifacial Solar Panels

 What are Bifacial Panels?

-Certain residential installations like pergolas and ground-mounted systems, could benefit from bifacial solar panels.
-For the majority of homeowners however, rooftop installations with bifacial solar panels won’t be feasible.
-Instead, panels that are raised and angled away from a mounting surface{ will|| can} let light reflect back into the panels.
+Some residential applications like pergolas and ground-mounted systems, can benefit from solar panels that have bifacial faces.
+For the majority of property owners, however, rooftop installations with bifacial solar panels won’t be feasible.
+Instead, panels that are raised and tilted away from the mounting surface{ will|| can} permit light to reflect back onto the panels.

 How does a Bifacial Solar Panels work?